emqx/neuron-docs/en_US/http-api/jwt.md

 JWT is an open standard (RFC 7519) for securely transmitting information.
 The JWT structure consists of three parts: the header, payload and signature.

-Neuron first searches for the corresponding .pem or .pub file under the `/neuron/certs` directory based on the **iss** field and then verifies it based on the fields inside.
+Neuron first searches for the corresponding .pem or .pub file under the **certs** subdirectory in the installation directory based on the **iss** field, and then verifies it based on the fields inside.
 The required JWT structure for Neuron is as follows:

 ```json
 header